aequchain/aequchain.github.io/icons/pln.md

 *This plan demonstrates that **Equidistried Free Economics is not utopian theory** - it is **practical industrial strategy** that generates **maximum profit, minimum cost, and unprecedented human flourishing** simultaneously.*

-*MOBIL PHONE can lead Africa into the Free Economy future.*
+*mobilphone can lead Africa into the Free Economy future.*